 Revising the Heritage Park Plan

 The first plan for the heritage park is now more than 25 years old, and while the rationale outlined in the original study remains compelling, many of the strategies for implementation require revision.
-For instance, new technology like the internet and mobile devices make the big capital investment needed to build a bricks-and-mortar visitor center unnecessary.
+For instance, new technology like the internet and mobile devices make the large capital investment needed to build a bricks-and-mortar visitor center unnecessary.
 And it may be that a non-profit entity is better equipped than the State to perform many of the roles required to sustain the Heritage Park, especially in an era of uncertain state budgets.

-Perhaps the biggest and most positive change on the horizon is the commitment of the US Coast Guard to build the National Coast Guard Museum in downtown New London, to open in 2017.
+Perhaps the biggest and most positive change on the horizon is the commitment of the US Coast Guard to build the National Coast Guard Museum in downtown New London, to open in 2018.
 With as many as 500,000 new visitors projected each year, the museum could provide the critical mass needed to finally cement the Thames River Heritage Park project.